Contains the active ingredient baclofen

 seizures (fits) from any cause

-stiffness and restriction of movement in muscle groups
+stiffness and restriction of movement in a group of muscles

 stomach or duodenal ulcers